5-yard 10 oz. wool kilt in Campbell Ancient tartan, worn at the Mediterranean.

 18 pictures in the gallery

-TartanWear-Direct in Glasgow might have been one of the first kilt vendors to have utilized the internet as a sales platform.
+TartanWear-Direct in Glasgow may have been one of the first kilt vendors to utilise the internet as a sales platform.

 Their ready-made kilts were available in no less than 21 different tartans and in three different lengths, 24", 22", and 21".